Finance and Funding

 All fees and charges on battels statements must be paid by the deadline shown in the header of the email attaching the statement.
 This is normally two weeks after the date that the statement is sent.

 Non-payment of battels is taken seriously.
 Where battels balances remain uncleared, College facilities may be withdrawn.
 If full payment is not received promptly, interest may be charged on the balance outstanding.
-A charge is also made for cheques which banks return unpaid (bounced cheques).

 The College will not make loans or advances to students in respect of scholarships, bursaries, loans or other payments which students may be due to receive.